Boak123/alx-pre_course/README.md

 # alx-pre_course
-i am now a ALX student this is my first repository
+I am now a ALX student this is my first repository